eu-digital-identity-wallet/eudi-srv-web-issuing-eudiw-py/api_docs/add_credential.md

 # Configuration

-The following document specifies the changes needed to add a new credential to the issuer.
+This document specifies the changes needed to add a new attestation/credential to the EUDIW Issuer.
 We will use a generic loyalty card credential as an example for this configuration.

 ## 1. Metadata Configuration

 Add a new json file with the credential metadata to ```app/metadata_config/credentials_supported```

 For this example we will use ```app/metadata_config/credentials_supported/loyalty_mdoc.json```

-Example loyalty card metadata for mso_mdoc format (ISO.18013-5):
+Example loyalty card metadata for mso_mdoc format (ISO 18013-5), with namespace `eu.europa.ec.eudi.loyalty_mdoc`:

 ```json
 {
   "eu.europa.ec.eudi.loyalty_mdoc": {